joemoose/dungeoneers.d20/docs/equipment.md

 ## Overview

-The equipment your character carries and your own ingenuity defines your character’s role and specialty in the group.
+The equipment your character carries and your ingenuity defines your character’s role and specialty in the group.

 ## Inventory slots